| Why get vaccinated?

 What if there is a serious reaction?

-- Afterward, the reaction should be reported to the Vaccine Adverse Event Reporting System (VAERS).
-Your doctor might file this report, or you can do it yourself through the VAERS web site at Web Site , or by calling1-800-822-7967.
+- Reactions should be reported to the Vaccine Adverse Event Reporting System (VAERS).
+Your doctor should file this report, or you can do it yourself through the VAERS web site at Web Site , or by calling1-800-822-7967.

 The National Vaccine Injury Compensation Program